mrgarvitoffice/LearnMint-Ai/README.md

 **Troubleshooting `Firebase: Error (auth/invalid-api-key)`:**
 If you encounter this error, it means the Firebase API key your application is trying to use is incorrect or not being loaded.
-1.  **Verify `.env` File:** Double-check the `.env` file is in the project root, `NEXT_PUBLIC_FIREBASE_API_KEY` is spelled correctly, and its value is accurately copied from your Firebase project settings.
+1.  **Verify `.env` File:** Double-check that the `.env` file is in the project root, `NEXT_PUBLIC_FIREBASE_API_KEY` is spelled correctly, and its value is accurately copied from your Firebase project settings.
+Ensure no extra spaces or quotes.
 2.  **Check Server Logs:** After restarting your server, look at the terminal output.
 The `src/lib/firebase/config.ts` file now includes a line:
-    `console.log("Firebase Config: Attempting to use API Key: YOUR_API_KEY_VALUE_OR_UNDEFINED");`
+    `Firebase Config: Attempting to use API Key: YOUR_API_KEY_VALUE_OR_UNDEFINED`
-    *   If it says `undefined`, your `.env` file is not being read correctly or the variable is missing/misspelled.
-Review step 1 and ensure you restarted the server.
+    *   If it says `undefined` or shows an obviously incorrect key, your `.env` file is not being read correctly, the variable is missing/misspelled, or you haven't restarted the server.
+Review step 1 and ensure you restarted.
     *   If it shows the correct API key, the issue might be with the key itself in your Firebase/Google Cloud Console (e.g., restrictions, disabled key).
 See Firebase documentation for API key troubleshooting.
-3.  **Firebase Project Settings:** Ensure the "Email/Password", "Google", and "Anonymous" sign-in providers are enabled in your Firebase project's Authentication settings.
-Also, double-check the API key in your Firebase project settings (General tab -> Your apps -> SDK setup and configuration).
+3.  **Firebase Project Settings:**
+    *   Ensure the "Email/Password", "Google", and "Anonymous" sign-in providers are enabled in your Firebase project's Authentication settings.
+    *   Double-check the API key in your Firebase project settings (General tab -> Your apps -> SDK setup and configuration).

 ### 5. CRITICAL: Add Required Static Assets
 *   **PWA Icons**: